carpentries-incubator/genome-mining/_episodes/02-antismash.md

 teaching: 20
 exercises: 10
 questions:
-- "What is antiSMASH?"
+- "How can I annotate knwon BGC?"
 - "Which kind of analysis antiSMASH can perform?"
 - "Which files extension accepts antiSMASH?"
-- "How can I perform an antiSMASH analysis?"
 objectives:
 - "Understand antiSMASH applications."
 - "Perform a Minimal antiSMASH run analysis."
 - "Explore several *Streptococcus* genomes by identifying the BGCs presece and the types of secondary metabolites produced."
 keypoints:
-- "First key point.
-Brief Answer to questions. (antismash, genome mining, secondary metabolism, bacteria, bioactive coumpounds)"
+- "antiSMASH is a bioinformatic tool to identify BGC"
+- "antiSMASH can be used as a web-based tool or as stand-alone command-line tool"
 ---
 ## Introduction